Tims777/travel-score/project/slides.typ

   ]
 }

-= Outlook

-== Current Limitations
+== Limitations

 #align(horizon)[
   === Methodology
   - Objective ranking does not consider personal preferences
   - Limited amount of push- & pull-factors could be included
+  - Aggregation at country level is not ideal

   === Data
   - Lower accuracy due to biases?
   - Data misaligned with tourist perspective?
-  - Aggregation at country level is not ideal
 ]

+= Outlook

 == Further Ideas